Experienced San Diego Sexual Harassment Attorney Ready To Help You

 In general, sexual harassment is a form of discrimination based on a person’s sex or gender that violates both state and federal laws.
 In many places, including California, “sex” in this context also includes a person’s gender identity or sexual orientation.

 Unfortunately, despite how common it is, sexual harassment often goes unreported, with as little as 30% of victims speaking up about their harassment.
 There are a number of factors that contribute to this statistic, including embarrassment and blaming oneself.
 Another factor is that knowing when behavior crosses the line isn’t always easy.
 Don’t be embarrassed and don’t be afraid, give us a call and let us know what is happening to you.
-Get a compassionate and experienced California sexual harassment attorney to fight on your side!
+Get a compassionate and experienced San Diego sexual harassment attorney to fight on your side!

 Types of Sexual Harassment at Work